Tyke (elephant): Aftermath

 Following the Hawaii accident, Tyke became a symbol of circus tragedies and of animal rights.
 Lawsuits were filed against the City of Honolulu, the State of Hawaii, Circus International, Tyke's owner John Cuneo Jr. and Cuneo's company, Hawthorn Corporation.

-Honolulu lawyer William Fenton Sink sued Cuneo on behalf of numerous plaintiffs, including young children, who suffered psychological trauma after witnessing the death of the elephant.
+Honolulu lawyer William Fenton Sink sued Cuneo on behalf of numerous plaintiffs, including young children, who suffered psychological trauma after witnessing the initial rampage and the death of the elephant.
 While the lawsuits were settled out of court, the details of the monetary decision were kept sealed from publication.
 In honor of Sink's work in the Tyke case, Animal Rights Hawaii changed the name of its "Order of the Innocent Award" to the "William Fenton Sink Award for Defense of Animals."

 Campbell's autopsy revealed that he died from severe internal injuries, including major skull and chest fractures.
+His body tested positive for alcohol and cocaine.

-The incident inspired legislation on local levels in Hawaii and abroad, while California Congressman Sam Farr introduced legislation (HR2323) into the House of Representatives in 1999 and again in 2012.
+The incident inspired legislation on local levels in Hawaii and abroad.
+California Congressman Sam Farr introduced legislation (HR2323) into the House of Representatives in 1999 and again in 2012.

+Legacy

-According to People for the Ethical Treatment of Animals (PETA), although the Animal Welfare Act of 1966 does not permit any sort of punishment that puts the animals in discomfort, trainers still break this law and use such instruments as cattle prods and bullhooks in their treatment of animals.
+In subsequent years, People for the Ethical Treatment of Animals (PETA), claimed that although the Animal Welfare Act of 1966 does not permit any sort of punishment that puts the animals in discomfort, trainers still break this law and use such instruments as cattle prods and bullhooks in their treatment of animals.
 According to PETA, during an undercover investigation of Carson & Barnes Circus, video footage was captured showing animal care director Tim Frisco training endangered Asian elephants with cattle prods and instructing other trainers to "beat the elephants with a bullhook as hard as they can and sink the sharp metal hook into the elephant's flesh and twist it until they scream in pain."

-On behalf of the Ministry of Agriculture, Nature and Food Quality of the Netherlands, Wageningen University conducted an investigation into the welfare of circus animals in 2008.
-The following issues, among others, were found:
+Later research indicated that wild animals were unsuited to the circus environment.
+One Dutch investigation into the welfare of circus animals in 2008 found issues like: